janorlinski/muonVerification/README.md

 # muonVerification
 This is a set of ROOT / C++ macros for verification of the Space Radiation Observatory at Faculty of Physics.

+### verification3Parser.C

+This macro contains 'verification3Parser (TString path)' which loads a .txt file and then parses it.
+It saves the resulting ROOT histograms to a .root file.